warcos2/splinterwar-bot/README.md

 - Forked from: https://github.com/PCJones/ultimate-splinterlands-bot
 - Based on https://github.com/alfficcadenti/splinterlands-bot

-## Preamble
-I don't know much about coding, so please don't mind how I'm coding it

 ## Actual Features
 - Multiple accounts with only one instance
 - Login via Email or Username